When will the COVID-19 pandemic end?

 Fear of getting ill or dying is the most vulnerable feeling at such a pandemic.
 When the spread started, people were anxious about the disease.
 Many questions were asked to health workers who were speechless at that moment as there were no answers.
 When the answer was found, it was so dreadful resulting in rocketing number of morbidities followed by mortalities.

 Peeking into the past will show us a world where no modernized weapons were present during the devastating outbreaks.
 H1N1 influenza outbreak of 1918-1919 is the most popular instance.
 There were fewer options for treatment and medications back then.
 The doctors and other public health officials were tied down to limitations of control measures and treatment modalities.
-The closures of the school were the only effective controlling measure which was then implemented resulting in more than 500 million pandemic infections and a range of deaths between 50 million and 100 million.
+The closures of the school were the only effective controlling measure that was then implemented resulting in more than 500 million pandemic infections and a range of deaths between 50 million and 100 million.

-H2N2 kicked in 1957, as a newer strain of H1N1 which became endemic as a seasonal virus.
+H2N2 kicked in 1957, as a newer strain of H1N1 became endemic as a seasonal virus.
 The H1N1 virus was kicked out – how?
 Nobody knows.
-The only reply we got by Virologist Florian Krammer of the Icahn School of Medicine at Mount Sinai in New York City is “Nature can do it, we cannot.”
+The only reply we got from Virologist Florian Krammer of the Icahn School of Medicine at Mount Sinai in New York City is “Nature can do it, we cannot.”

 Likewise, another hit was SARS (severe acute respiratory syndrome) in 2003 which was a Coronavirus, not an influenza virus.
 During this time, the isolation and quarantines were so immediately implemented that the aggressiveness of SARS was brought to an end with limitations to few places like Toronto and Hong Kong.
 The containment resulted in a positive effect and result as the chances of transmission were minimized by the timely identification followed by isolation with good infection control.
 Most of the patients with SARS were not contagious until the symptoms appeared.
 By this, the doctors and public health officials were able to keep those with symptoms into immediate isolation.
 This was so effectively ended resulting in 8,098 SARS cases globally with 774 deaths.